mmkal/eslint-plugin-codegen/README.md

 ___

-The code in this repository was moved from https://github.com/mmkal/ts
+<sub>The code in this repository was moved from https://github.com/mmkal/ts</sub>